Global Engagement > Student Resources > Study Abroad > Health, Safety, & Travel > DePaul Study Abroad COVID-19 Updates

 DePaul's Study Abroad office is carefully and constantly monitoring the news regarding COVID-19 and how it may affect all of our study abroad locations.
 Some of the sources we are using include the Centers for Disease Control and Prevention (CDC), the World Health Organization (WHO), the U.S. Department of State, global risk management resources designed for study abroad professionals, news and media outlets, benchmarking with peer institutions, and conversations with local partner institutions and contacts in our program locations.

 As situations arise, we are carefully considering each program on a case-by-case basis as we decide how to proceed.
-We take a variety of factors into consideration, with student safety being our top priority.
+We take a variety of factors into consideration, with concern for student safety and well-being.
 All decisions regarding program cancellations are made by the Study Abroad office and/or DePaul's COVID-19 Planning and Response Task Force.

 Despite uncertainty regarding the pandemic and the U.S. Department of State’s current alert, we are moving forward with program planning in order for participating students to determine the courses they need for degree progress and, in some cases, plan for visa processing.
 Here is the current status of programs in upcoming terms: